6. Evaluation and monitoring

 Main messages

-• Planning and preparing an appropriate monitoring plan takes place at the end of the initial Strategic Planning phase and throughout the successive phases of the project, from design, construction, and operation phases to decommissioning.
+• Planning and preparing an appropriate monitoring and evaluation plan takes place at the end of the initial Strategic Planning phase and throughout the successive phases of the project, from design, construction, and operation phases to decommissioning.

 Actions to take

 • Propose a sampling design and evaluate its feasibility within the available budget.
 If not feasible propose a new sampling design and/or method and re-evaluate feasibility.
+In any case, appropriate methods must be applied allowing to achieve conclusive results.

 • Collect a robust baseline on natural habitats and species in the study area before project construction.